The Aspen Leadership Group is proud to partner with McDaniel

 District of Columbia, as well as 75 countries.

 At McDaniel College, Diversity, Equity, and Inclusion matters.
-It
+The

-it in this work.
-McDaniel’s community is fully committed to
+who will join it in this work.
+McDaniel’s community is fully

-breaking down the walls of division, rejecting acts of exclusion,
+committed to breaking down the walls of division, rejecting acts of

-to promote the presence and expressions of all groups, including
+It seeks to promote the presence and expressions of all groups,

-that the list is evolving and that creating opportunities for
+recognizes that the list is evolving and that creating

-dialogue and mechanisms for actions will create an inclusive, open,
+opportunities for dialogue and mechanisms for actions will create

-and accessible community.
-McDaniel strives to cultivate the skills
+an inclusive, open, and accessible community.
+McDaniel strives to

 A bachelor’s degree is required for this position as is at least